Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 TODO: Split this into multiple pages?

-Unlike [slices](slices-docs) and [integers](integer-indices), which work not only on NumPy arrays but also on built-in Python sequence types such as `list`, `tuple`, and `str`, the remaining index types do not work at all on non-NumPy arrays.
-If you try to use one of the index types described on this page on a `list`, for example, you will get an `IndexError`.
-The semantics of these indices are defined by the NumPy library, not the Python language.
+Unlike [slices](slices-docs) and [integers](integer-indices), which not only work on NumPy arrays but also on built-in Python sequence types such as `list`, `tuple`, and `str`, the remaining index types do not work at all on non-NumPy arrays.
+For example, if you try to use one of the index types described on this page on a `list`, you will get an `IndexError` The semantics of these indices are defined by the NumPy library, not the Python language.

 (what-is-an-array)=
 ## What is an array?

 Before we look at indices, let's take a step back and look at the NumPy array.
-Just what is it that makes NumPy arrays so ubiquitous and makes NumPy one of the most successful numerical tools ever?
+Just what is it that makes NumPy arrays so ubiquitous and NumPy one of the most successful numerical tools ever?
 The answer is quite a few things, which come together to make NumPy a fast and easy to use library for array computations.
-But one in particular is multidimensional indexing.
+But one feature in particular stands out: multidimensional indexing.

 Let's consider pure Python for a second.
 Suppose we have a list of values, for example, a list of your bowling scores.